JVenberg/TrackmaniaSelfDriving/docs/index.md

 In order to get the data from the [OpenPlanet script](https://github.com/JVenberg/TrackmaniaSelfDriving/blob/main/Plugin_TrackManiaCustomAPI.as) to the Python [recorder.py](https://github.com/JVenberg/TrackmaniaSelfDriving/blob/main/recorder.py) script, I used network sockets to communicate the telemetry data from the car to the recorder.
 I also used d3dshot to get fast screenshots of the game view.
-I choose a fixed angle car view that did not include any of the car in it to minimize any affect that the car's pose and camera angle might have on the training.
+I choose a fixed angle car view that did not include any of the car in it to minimize any effect that the car's pose and camera angle might have on the training.

-Additionally, I implemented controller monitoring to get the steering angle inputted by me.
+Additionally, I implemented controller monitoring to get the steering angle input by me.
 I also implemented various keybinds to start/stop/pause the recording to aid in the recording process.
 I also implemented a datapoint cache that would cache around 10 seconds of results before saving them to disk.
 This allowed me to implement keybinds to revert data when I would crash in